redis/redis-doc/topics/data-types.md

 Redis Lists are simply lists of strings, sorted by insertion order.
 It is possible to add elements to a Redis List pushing new elements on the head  (on the left) or on the tail (on the right) of the list.

-The [LPUSH](/commands/lpush) command inserts a new elmenet on head, while [RPUSH](/commands/rpush) inserts a new element on tail.
+The [LPUSH](/commands/lpush) command inserts a new element on head, while [RPUSH](/commands/rpush) inserts a new element on tail.
 A new list is created when one of this operations is performed against an empty key.
-Similary the key is removed from the key space if a list operation will empty the list.
+Similarly the key is removed from the key space if a list operation will empty the list.
 This is a very handy semantics since all the list commands will behave exactly like if called with an empty list if they are called with a non existing key as argument.